 Myers Briggs: still riding high but why?

-Myers Briggs or the Myers Briggs Type Indicator or MBTI, call it what you will, but the language and concepts of Myers Briggs are still the most widely recognised across the world when it comes to psychometric profiling and people getting a toehold in understanding their personality and preferences.
+Myers-Briggs or the Myers-Briggs Type Indicator or MBTI, call it what you will.
+The language and concepts of Myers-Briggs are still the most widely recognised across the world.
+They are known for their psychometric profiling and understanding their personality and preferences.

-So where might you have come across it?
-Well essentially any organisation anywhere that has ever done any team development work and needed a route in to talking about differences between individuals, particularly as regards communication or working styles.
-Or if you’ve ever spoken to an exec coach, they are almost certainly going to have Myers Briggs somewhere in their kit bag.
-ENTJ, ISFP, whatever of the 16 letter combos you come across, Myers Briggs remains ubiquitous.
+If you’ve ever spoken to an exec coach, they are almost certainly going to have Myers-Briggs somewhere in their kit bag.
+ENTJ, ISFP, whatever of the 16 letter combos you come across.
+Myers Briggs remains ubiquitous.

 What is Myers-Briggs good for?
 And what are its shortcomings?

-In my experience with personal development and team development work, Myers Briggs definitely has value and has its place.
-It can be really good for opening people up to the idea of similarity and difference and to understanding colleagues on a deeper level, in a way that can make a real and practical difference to working relationships.
+In my experience with personal development and team development work, Myers-Briggs definitely has value and has its place.
+It can be good for opening people up to the idea of similarity and differences.
+Can help to understand colleagues on a deeper level.
+In a way that can make a real and practical difference to working relationships.

-For example, if I have a Sensing preference (I don’t by the way) and I know that you have an Intuitive preference, I need to be aware that you may find a lot of detail and a step by step explanation a bit of a turn-off or even slightly overwhelming, so I may need to headline what I want to say for you, and/or start off our conversation by talking about the ‘why’ I need to talk to you before I get into the detail, perhaps even questioning whether I need to give you the detail at all, maybe just later as an FYI.
+For example, if I have a Sensing preference (I don’t by the way).
+I know that you have an Intuitive preference.
+I need to be aware that you may find a lot of detail and a step by step explanation.
+A bit of a turn-off or even slightly overwhelming.
+I may need to headline what I want to say for you, and/or start off our conversation by talking about the ‘why’ I need to talk to you before I get into the detail.
+Perhaps even questioning whether I need to give you the detail at all.
+Maybe just later as an FYI.

-If I have a Judging preference (I do) and I’m meeting someone who I know has a Perceiving preference, I probably shouldn’t apply too restrictive standards on when you’ll turn up and how well prepared you will be, instead trusting that we’ll get there and it’ll be a journey and also perhaps drawing on my own plan-following preference to help keep up on track.
+If I have a Judging preference (I do).
+I’m meeting someone who I know has a Perceiving preference.
+I probably shouldn’t apply too restrictive standards on when you’ll turn up and how well prepared you will be.
+Instead, trusting that we’ll get there and it’ll be a journey.
+Perhaps drawing on my own plan-following preference to help keep on track.

-But Myers Briggs isn’t without its shortcomings.
-It’s a preference measure, not a comprehensive account of personality and it has limited capacity to explain the detailed nuance of human experience, thinking and behaviour.
-To be fair, it was never intended to be a comprehensive measure of all things human, it’s just that it can sometimes be leant on a little too firmly to give a little too much.
+But Myers-Briggs isn’t without its shortcomings.
+It’s a preference measure.
+Not a comprehensive account of personality.
+It has limited capacity to explain the detailed nuance of human experience, thinking and behaviour.
+To be fair, it was never intended to be a comprehensive measure of all things human.
+It’s just that it can sometimes be leaned on a little too firmly to give a little too much.

-Then there’s the exclusivity (as opposed to inclusivity) aspect – when you know your 4 letter ‘type’ you’re kind of ‘in the club’, but that can be quite excluding for people who haven’t been through a Myers Briggs profiling experience.
+Then there’s the exclusivity (as opposed to inclusivity) aspect.
+That’s when you know your 4 letter ‘type.’
+Then you’re kind of ‘in the club.’
+That can be quite excluding for people who haven’t been through a Myers-Briggs profiling experience.
 Part of this is the letters themselves – they can get mis-remembered or misinterpreted.

-The idea of having a type is quite controversial – surely people are more than just 4 letters, people must be subtler.
+The idea of having a type is quite controversial.
+Surely people are more than just 4 letters.
+People must be subtler.
 Don’t they sit somewhere on a continuum rather than just being this OR that?
-Of course, the answer is yes and the MBTI company go to lengths to explain that that is the case in their training but still it can be misunderstood.
+Of course, the answer is yes.
+The MBTI company go to lengths to explain that that is the case in their training.
+Yet still can be misunderstood.

-People can get into the habit of using their type or preference combo to explain away not ok behaviour because ‘they were born like that’ or ‘it’s their Myers Briggs type’.
-Of course, that can be true of any profiler but it happens fairly often with MBTI, probably because the idea of type can get quite ‘fixed’ in people’s minds.
+People can get into the habit of using their type or preference combo to explain away.
+Not ok behaviour because ‘they were born like that’ or ‘it’s their Myers-Briggs type’.
+Of course, that can be true of any profiler.
+It happens fairly often with MBTI, probably because the idea of type can get quite ‘fixed’ in people’s minds.

 Finally, Myers Briggs is good for describing, but not necessarily for practically explaining.
 So what is it that might be driving your Extraverted preference or your Intuitive preference?
 What might that tell you about the skills or strengths you may be able to bring to your role?
-Of course, if you complete MBTI Step 2 (that not many people know about), you get a lot more useful and more nuanced info but only if.
+Of course, if you complete MBTI Step 2 (that not many people know about).
+You get more useful and nuanced information, but only if.

 In short, MBTI is a great intro to understanding people, behaviour and preference.
 It can start you on a journey, even if it doesn’t have all the answers.